blaenk/site/input/notes/algorithms.markdown

 Hash tables consist of an array coupled with a _hash function_---such as [MurmurHash](http://en.wikipedia.org/wiki/MurmurHash) or [CityHash](http://en.wikipedia.org/wiki/CityHash)---and a _collision resolution_ scheme, both of which help map the key to an index within the array.

+Hash Tables can be used for de-duplication, as well as keeping track of what states have already been seen in search algorithms, especially for those applications where it's not feasible to store all of the nodes.

+In the 2-SUM problem, given an unsorted array of $n$ integers and a target sum $t$, we need to find if there is a pair of integers that sum to $t$.

+The brute-force approach is to check all possible pairs in $O(n^2)$ to see if they add up to the target $t$.

+Alternatively, we can sort the array in $O(n \log n)$ and scan through the array, for each element $x$ determine the required summand $r = t - x$, then look for $r$ in the array using binary search $O(n \log n)$.
+If $r$ is found, then there's a match, i.e. $x + r = t$.

+This can be improved further by using a hash table.
+Put each element of the array into a hash table, then for each element $x$ in the array compute the required summand $r = t - x$ and check if $r$ is present in the hash table.
+If so, then there's a match.

 ### Hash Functions

 Hash functions need to be consistent, efficient, and should uniformly distribute the set of keys.